dudgns0908/Conformer/README.md

 This is an ASR model called **Conformer** made by Google. <br />
 This paper introduces only encoder models.
 However, I implemented both encoder and decoder model using PyTorch.

-Encoder was implemented as conformer according to the paper, and decoder was implemented as 'LSTM'.
+Encoder was implemented as conformer according to the paper, and decoder was implemented as 'Something'.
+(Decoder has not been decided which model to use)

 ### Conformer Architecture
 ![Conformer Encoder Architecture](docs/images/encoder_block.png) <br />